nielsenjared/nielsenjared.github.io/content/blog/algorithm-combinations/index.md

 ### Why Do I Need to Know This?

-TODO
+Understanding combinations will help you order better pizzas.

+It will also help you identify when a problem might require a factorial solution, such as the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem), in which case you would want to use dynamic programming or a heuristic algorithm.

 ### What Problem(s) Does the Combinations Algorithm Solve?

-TODO
+Other than generating combinations, it creates more problems than it solves with its time and space complexity!

 ### If You Could Be a Tree, What Kind of Tree Would You Be?

-The combinations algorithm functions very similarly to TODO a tree TODO.
+I asked this at the outset to prime your thinkinng about trees.
+The combinations algorithm functions similarly to tree traversal.

 ## A is for Algorithms